loda-lang/loda-programs/programs/oeis/list6.md

 * [A315340](http://oeis.org/A315340) ([L20 program](315/A315340.asm)): Coordination sequence Gal.6.625.6 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315405](http://oeis.org/A315405) ([L19 program](315/A315405.asm)): Coordination sequence Gal.3.15.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315406](http://oeis.org/A315406) ([L16 program](315/A315406.asm)): Coordination sequence Gal.6.206.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
-* [A315411](http://oeis.org/A315411) ([L36 program](315/A315411.asm)): Coordination sequence Gal.4.78.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315418](http://oeis.org/A315418) ([L22 program](315/A315418.asm)): Coordination sequence Gal.3.21.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315423](http://oeis.org/A315423) ([L10 program](315/A315423.asm)): Coordination sequence Gal.5.208.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315447](http://oeis.org/A315447) ([L23 program](315/A315447.asm)): Coordination sequence Gal.5.112.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.